medialab/hyphe-topic-datascape/frontend/app/doc/about.md

 Please also note that each query produces a specific url that can be saved by copying the url bar in the browser and paste to relaunch the query.

 ### Export data

+In the search page you can access and navigate the full graph by clicking the square under the cloud at the bottom of the left part.

 In the search page you can click right under the map and save the gexf file of the full network.
 You can also click right under the results of verbatims to register the results of the query in csv format.